Last updated: October 26, 2021

 These settings let you control how HTTP messages are displayed within the HTTP message editor.
 You can configure the font face and point size, and whether font smoothing is used.
+You can choose from a list of all monospaced fonts found on your system.

 The following additional options are available: